FunnelKit

 Clicking on ‘Save’ will enable the WooCommerce sliding cart in your store.

-Step 2: Configure the WooCommerce Ajax cart
+Step 2: Configure the Ajax add to cart option

 Configure the cart options: